pulumi/docs/content/tutorials/creating-resources-gcp/index.md

 ## Next steps

-In this tutorial, you made a resource group and a storage account, and you configured your storage account as a static website by referencing the Pulumi Registry.
+In this tutorial, you create a virtual machine instance configured as a web server, and you created a firewall resource configured for public web access by referencing the Pulumi Registry.
 You also reviewed resource properties and example usage of various resources.

 To learn more about creating resources in Pulumi, take a look at the following resources: